-What gives us, the believer in Christ, the authority to take these things captive?
+What gives us, believers in Christ, the authority to take these things captive?
 Jesus Christ!
 He’s won the war!
 Authority is the legal right to act on behalf of another.
 He’s given us power of attorney.
-In Matthew 28:18-19, Jesus told His disciples, “All power [authority] is given unto Me in heaven and in earth.
-Go ye therefore…”
+In Matthew 28:18-19, Jesus told His disciples, “All authority has been given to Me in Heaven and on Earth.
+Go therefore…”

 Remember when young David, with a slingshot and God, came against Goliath?
 Do you remember what David said?

-Then said David to the Philistine, “Thou comest to me with a sword, and with a spear, and with a shield: but I come to thee in the name of the Lord of hosts, the God of the armies of Israel, whom thou hast defied.
-1 Samuel 17:45
+Then David said to the Philistine, “You come to me with a sword, with a spear, and with a javelin.
+But I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied.
+(1 Samuel 17:45)

 It’s not knowledge about the devil that sets you free; it’s knowledge of Jesus—His authority, His victory—that sets you free.

 What you allow in your home—that’s what your home will be.
 What you allow in your mind—that’s what your heart and mind will be.

 "Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things."
 (Philippians 4:8)